SammTavv/UselessLang/README.md

   step 1: Apples is Apples plus 2. step 2: throw Apples. \\ returning a value does nothing in loops by the way, it's just there because it looks cool
 </pre>
-`loop forever` runs every frame forever, even after you close the program.
+`loop forever` runs every frame forever, even after you close the program or shut down your pc.
-`loop never`, well, never runs.
+<br>`loop never`, well, never runs.

 ### cycle through
 `cycle through` iterates through the items of an array.